sleede/fab-manager/README.md

     SECRET_KEY_BASE

 Used by the authentication system to generate random tokens, eg. for resetting passwords.
-Used by Rails to generate the integrity of signed cookies.
+Used by Rails to verify the integrity of signed cookies.
 You can generate such a random key by running `rake secret`.

     STRIPE_API_KEY & STRIPE_PUBLISHABLE_KEY